Professions Relying on Good Eyesight

 4. Computer Programmer / Web Developer.

-There are no visual requirements for these positions, although 20/20 vision is a nice-to-have for these jobs, which requires long stretches in front of computer screens.
-Coders and developers can get digital eye strain from trying to meet those demanding go-live dates, so they need to take care of their eyes.
+These probably shouldn’t be listed among the professions relying on good eyesight, since they have no actual visual requirements, although 20/20 vision is a nice-to-have.
+Coders and developers can get digital eye strain from spending long stretches of time in front of computers, trying to meet those demanding go-live deadlines, so they need to take care of their eyes.
 5

 When a patient literally puts their life into your hands, you’d better have good eyesight and steady hands.
 Surgeons perform delicate, lifesaving operations to deal with injuries, deformities, and diseases—and do this in a high-stress environment.
 Seeing where to make an incision requires excellent vision; even the slightest miscalculation of a millimeter can have unfortunate consequences.